Writing 0.25 as a Fraction: A thorough look

 Step 3: Simplify the fraction.

 The fraction 25/100 is not in its simplest form.
-To simplify, we need to find the greatest common divisor (GCD) of both the numerator and denominator.
+Consider this: to simplify, we need to find the greatest common divisor (GCD) of both the numerator and denominator.
 The GCD is the largest number that divides both 25 and 100 without leaving a remainder.
 In this case, the GCD is 25.
-We divide both the numerator and the denominator by 25:

 25 ÷ 25 = 1 100 ÷ 25 = 4